ericstiles/OracleCommerceOnDocker/README.md

 ## ATG / Oracle Commerce

 The ATG install will use the images that has JBoss installed on it.

+The oracle jdbc driver (ojdbc6.jar) is also installed from the tools/ folder.

 ## Endeca